RedMotion: Motion Prediction via Redundancy Reduction: Experiments

 \subsection{Comparing motion prediction models}

-In this experiment, we compare our best model, REDMotion, with other recent models for motion prediction.
-We do not use ensembling for our model, therefore we compare our model with the best single model version of the other approaches.
+We compare our RedMotion model with other recent models for marginal motion prediction on the Waymo Motion Prediction Challenge.
+Following the evaluation protocol of \cite{zhang2023real}, we compare our methods against real-time capable methods without extensive post-processing (e.g., MTR adv-ens aggregates 6 trajectory proposals from an ensemble of 7 models with 64 proposals per model for each agent).
+However, we show results of non-real-time capable ensembles for reference.

+As described in Section 4.1, our model with a basic MLP-based motion decoder (mlp-dec configuration) tends to focus more on later than on earlier trajectory points, which worsens minADE and mAP scores.
+Therefore, we additionally train a version of our model with a transformer decoder (tra-dec) as motion decoder, which is common amongst recent related methods \citep{girgis2021latent, nayakanti2023wayformer, zhang2023real}.
+In detail, we use a decoder with learned query tokens, which are transformed into trajectory proposals via attending to fused trajectory and road environment embeddings.
+For both variants, we use our redundancy reduction mechanisms to learn road environment embeddings.
+As embedding aggregation method, we use the learned-ag configuration from Section 4.1.
+As post-processing, our method does not require trajectory aggregation.
+Thus, we follow \cite{konev2022mpa} and modify only the predicted confidences to improve mAP scores.

 \textbf{Dataset.} We use 100\% of the Waymo Open Motion training set for training to compare the performance of our model with that of other recent models.
-We perform evaluation on the validation split.
+We perform evaluation on the validation and test splits.

-\textbf{Evaluation metrics.} We use the same metrics for trajectories as in the previous experiment.
-However, this time, as in the Waymo Open Motion Challenge \cite{ettinger2021large}, the minFDE and minADE scores are computed for three prediction horizons of 3s, 5s, and 8s and then averaged.
+\textbf{Evaluation metrics.} We use the same metrics for trajectories as in the previous set of experiments.
+However, this time, as in the Waymo Open Motion Challenge \citep{ettinger2021large}, the minFDE and minADE scores are computed by averaging the scores for the three prediction horizons of 3s, 5s, and 8s.
 Additionally, we report the minFDE and minADE scores for the prediction horizon of 8s.

-\textbf{Results.} Table \ref{tab:comp2} shows the performance of our model in comparison to other motion prediction models.
-Our proposed model can outperform both MotionCNN variants and the joint prediction version of Scene Transformer in terms of minFDE and minADE scores.
-Overall, the marginal prediction version of the Scene Transformer achieves the lowest minFDE and minADE scores.
-For the minFDE @8s metric, our model ranks second behind the marginal prediction version of the Scene Transformer.
-For the minADE @8s metric, our model ranks third behind the marginal prediction version of Scene Transformer and MultiPath++.
+For the test split, we also report this years challenge main metric, the Soft mAP score.
+Following the current challenge rules, we compute the metrics for 6 trajectory proposals per agent.